szcstamas/szcstamas/README.md

 ## Hello! 👋

-My name is Tamás Szűcs, I'm a junior frontend developer and product designer located in Hungary.
+My name is Tamás Szűcs, I'm a frontend developer and product designer located in Hungary.
 I'm a HUGE fan of UI/UX design, but right now I'm focusing on improving my developer skills.

 ### Skillset
 - 💻 HTML & CSS (SCSS)